mathoudebine/blob-emojis-menu-webext/README.md

 * the emoji pop-up in the "emoji-menu" folder : the html page displayed in the pop-up, and 2 .js scripts to copy an emoji on the clipboard when clicked
 * Noto emojis in an SVGinOT font (support colour and compatible with Firefox) from https://github.com/DeeDeeG/noto-color-emoji-font/releases/tag/v1.1.5 : it contains blob emojis from Android 6.0.1 completed with newer versions for missing emojis (7.0, 8.0, 9.0)

-The content script intercepts HTTP requests to the Google CDN hosting latest Noto emojis (ssl.gstatic.com) and redirects these requests to an archived version of the noto-emoji from this Github repository.